Ding-Dong101/Ding-Dong101/README.md

       <img src="1104718983602090085.jpg" width="80%" style="border-radius: 10px;" />
     </td>
     <td width="70%">
       <h3>Hey there!
-I'm Erastus</h3>
+I'm Ding-Dong</h3>
-      <p>I'm a Computer Science undergrad at KNUST fueled by an unhealthy obsession with minimalist dark themes and command-line exploits.
-By day, I study Discrete Mathematics and Circuit Theory.
-By night, I write Python and Bash scripts to automate myself out of doing actual work.</p>
+      <p>I'm a Computer Science undergrad at KNUST fueled by a deep obsession with cybersecurity and offensive security research.
+By day, you will find me studying school-related books and handouts.
+By night, I write Python and Bash scripts to automate my workflows and dive into Capture The Flag challenges.</p>
-      <p>When I'm not writing code, managing operations for my campus laundry business, or treating my <i>Ghost of Tsushima</i> playthrough like a highly stressful Fortune 500 company, I'm usually staring at my 27" 1440p MSI monitor trying to figure out why my script broke.</p>
+      <p>When I'm not writing code, you can find me playing games, cooking, or managing my independent campus business.
+The rest of the time, I'm usually staring at my 27" 1440p monitor trying to figure out why my script broke.</p>
     </td>
   </tr>
 </table>

 <br />

-<h3 align="center">Top Projects (built to avoid manual labor)</h3>
+<h3 align="center">Top Projects</h3>
 <p align="center">
   <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/dark.png" width="80%">
 </p>